Skip to content

 How many Americans have, at some point, lived in another country?

 An estimated 15% of U.S. residents were born in another country.
 For some states, such as California, the percentage is higher, at about 27%.
+Within some specific work fields, like tech in Silicon Valley, it may be 70%, and up to 50% in Seattle.

-I understand most military personnel will be stationed abroad at least once during the time in the military – about 1 million are stationed abroad each year.
+I understand most military personnel will be stationed abroad at least once during time in the military – about 1 million are stationed abroad each year.
 As of 2018, about 7% of the adult population of the US was a veteran.

 Almost one-half million students study and live abroad each year, as high school exchange students or as college study abroad students.
 Over a period of time, this adds up cumulatively to a large number of U.S. residents who have lived abroad.
 Up to 20% of 4-year students that have graduated, have studied abroad.
 (Note – the # varies by year and has been increasing over time.)